mattpocock/graph-docs-cli/readme.md

 # Graph Docs CLI

-Revolutionise your docs with tools for building a knowledge graph from markdown.
+Revolutionise your docs by building a knowledge graph from markdown.

 ![Graph of inter-connected nodes representing XState's docs](./assets/graph.png)